FineOps Deployment

 Check whether the user permissions for deploying FineOps meet the requirements.

-FineKey Tool Preparation
+Finekey Tool Preparation

-Obtaining the FineKey Installation Package
+Obtaining the Finekey Installation Package

-Contact the technical support personnel to obtain the installation package of the FineKey tool.
+Contact the technical support personnel to obtain the installation package of the finekey tool.

-Uploading the FineKey Installation Package
+Uploading the Finekey Installation Package

-Upload the FineKey installation package to the Linux system.
+Upload the finekey installation package to the Linux system.

-Decompressing the FineKey Installation Package
+Decompressing the Finekey Installation Package

 1. Use the cd command to enter the folder where the tool package is located.

 2. Enter the corresponding command according to the type of the installation package to extract the file.
-For details, contact the technical support personnel.

 Installation Package Type